 We were given a small shot sized glass which was filled with whiskey.
 Our driver said to only drink half a shot at a time, as it's quite strong.
 Every now and then the leader would say "Ganbei!" and we would drink half a shot.

 I would say I have a relatively high tolerance to alcohol.
 We weren't exactly intent on having a big drinking session over lunch either.
 However, after about 4 or 5 shouts of "Ganbei!" (so, about 2 shots of this whiskey), I began to feel the alcohol affecting me quite strongly.
 My arms and legs felt all tingly, and I was feeling a bit giddy.
 Events after this are a tad unclear.
 At some point I walked into one of the low hanging bamboo poles with a fair whack to my head.
 I'm pretty sure I gave myself concussion and after this, and a few more shots, I remember very little of the day.
-None of us are really clear about what happened between the hours of 1-4pm (other than a lot more dancing and some bad singing).
-Thankfully, we had the chauffeur there to look after us/ take us home.
-Otherwise we would have probably wandered off into the jungle into Myanmanr.
+None of us are really clear about what happened between the hours of 1-4pm (other than a lot more dancing).
+Thankfully, the driver was there to look after us/ take us home, otherwise it is likely that we would have wandered off into the jungle and into Myanmar.

 After the shortest, yet most lethal, drinking session I have ever been involved in.
 The rest of the day was spent in bed.
-If you ever see alcohol brewed in a vat like this.. be warned.
+If you ever see alcohol brewed in a vat like this.. proceed with caution.